 How do you know when to move up?
 I like to take a pencil and draw a curvy line across the entire surface.
 Once I’ve sanded enough that the pencil mark is no longer visible, I know that I can move up to the next grit.

 2. Wood Stains Do Not Protect Wood

 One of the biggest misconceptions about wood stains is that they protect wood.
 Stains do not protect wood, stains color wood.
-Unless you use something that has a top coat finish built in such as Minwax Polyshades, General Finishes Gel Stain or a Danish oil, you’ll want to apply a top coat to protect the wood from scratches, UV damage, spills, etc.
+Unless you use something that has a top coat finish built in such as Minwax Polyshades, General Finishes Gel Stain or a Danish oil, you’ll want to apply a top coat to protect the wood from scratches, UV damage, spills, water etc.

 3. Stain Sample Colors Are Not Accurate